jimacoff/NotLine/README.md

 ## Message

-- V id, content, relative id, sender id, recipient id
+- V id, content, sender id, recipient id
 - V belongs to chat
 - V belongs to sender
 - V belongs to recipient
-- methods: last, next, from
-- save to redis instead of to db, a cron job saves messages in redis into db periodically

-## CachedMessageDecorator

-- decorates Message
+- read at
-- methods: last, next, from
-- fetch messages from redis if exists, delegate to Message otherwise

 # ActionCable

 - V can authorize user using the chat

+# Improvement
+- group chat
+- attachment
+- link detection
+- integrate chat to one page
+- show how many unreads